-Playing by the standard rules, Accordion Solitaire is a difficult card game to win.
+Playing by the standard rules, accordion solitaire is a difficult card game to win.
 However, it provides plenty of opportunities to plan ahead and make tactical choices.
-Because winning is such a challenge, Accordion is also known as Idle Year.